rabbitstack/fibratus/docs/setup/quick-start.md

 # Quick start

 By default, Fibratus operates in rule engine mode.
 It loads the rule set from the `%PROGRAM FILES%\Fibratus\Rules` directory and sends security alerts to the [systray](/alerts/senders/systray) notification area.
 Optionally, it takes response actions when the rule is fired, such as killing the process.
-The see Fibratus in action, we can trigger a rule by performing the following actions:
+To see Fibratus in action, we can trigger a rule by performing the following actions:

 - spin up a command line prompt
 - list credentials from the vault by using the `VaultCmd` tool